 Convert to profile — converts color to the selected profile prior to output.
 Note that BMP and PNG formats are always converted to sRGB web standard, and the option to select otherwise is disabled.

 If you’ve reached this point, you know enough to use the script.
 The remainder is not crucial to read, but helps understand how the script works.
 This section is last, in the interest of minimizing “Too Long; Didn’t Read” (TL;DR).

-For unmasked pixel layers, each imported image is scaled to match the template image size and centered and cropped as needed to maintain proportions.
-For pixel layers that are masked, the imported image is scaled to fit center inside the mask, and excess image is masked out as needed to maintain proportions.
+Each image imported is centered relative to the target layer then scaled based on the option Image placement.
+If set to Fill and the layer is unmasked, the imported image shortest dimension is scaled to match the canvas size and excess image is cropped out.
+For layers that are masked, the imported image shortest dimension is scaled to fit inside the mask and excess image is masked to hide it.
+If set to Fit and the layer is unmasked, the imported image longest dimension is scaled to match the canvas size and none of the image is cropped.
+For layers that are masked, the imported image longest dimension is scaled to fit inside the mask, and because none of the image is masked, all of the image appears.
+The option Stretch scales images non-proportionally so that both dimensions fit the canvas or mask.
 All image layers are converted to smart objects, then the layer contents are updated.
 If the layer is a normal pixel layer and effects are applied, the effects are copied and pasted back to the layer after converted to a smart object.
 For layers already smart objects, any layer effects remain.

 For text layers, the contents are replaced, and any layer effects remain.
 If the text content might span multiple lines, use a text area rather than single line to define the placeholder.
 Do this by dragging the cursor to define the text area rather than simply click, which limits text to a single line.
 Using a text area is preferred because it adapts to single or multiple lines of content as needed.
 Single line text placeholders do not.